sarah-sea-salt/sarah-sea-salt/README.md

 Howdy!
-My name is Sarah Amiri - @sarah-sea-salt
-I’m interested in marine microbial driven interactions with the Marine Boundary Layer in the regional to global ocean.
-Interests: Probabilistic programming in python & the upcoming NASA PACE satellite's biggest fan.
-Collaborations: I’m looking to collaborate on open source ocean to atmosphere projects that include field measurements & spatial/satellite repositories.
+My name is Sarah Amiri, and I’m interested probabilistic programming using Python, and I’m looking to collaborate on open source ocean to atmosphere projects that include field measurements & spatial/satellite repositories.
 If you have a project in mind, let's chat!
 Email: sarah.salt.amiri@gmail.com

 <!---